j-a-s-d/xam/docs/bytes.md

 ...
 - `const BYTES_FF: uint8`

-### NAMESPACED LET
+### NAMESPACED CONST

-The preceding constants are also grouped into a "let namespaced code constant" under the name of `BYTES`.
+The preceding constants are also grouped into a "namespaced" constant under the name of `BYTES`.
 So you can use `BYTES.X00` as value equivalent to `BYTES_00`, and so on.
 Note an X is preceding the byte numbers.

-> REMEMBER: `let` introduces a variable that can not be re-assigned, `const` means "enforce compile time evaluation and put it into a data section".

 ### BYTES SEQUENCES